gpbl/isomorphic500/README.md

 ##### Loading state

-When a route is loading (e.g. waiting for the API response), the store set the `isLoading` property to the route object.
+When a route is loading (e.g. waiting for the API response), the store set the `loading` property.
 The Application component will then render a loading page.

 ##### Route errors